Dragoș Ser

 Dragoș Petre Ser (born 4 March 1999) is a Romanian rugby union rugby player.
 He plays as a flanker for professional SuperLiga club Steaua București.

 Club career

-Dragoș Ser played during his career for CSM București from where he transferred to Steaua in 2019 following the dissolution of his former club.
+Ser played for CSM București and then transferred to Steaua in 2019 following the dissolution of his former club.
 He also played for the Romania national under-20 rugby union team.

 International career

-Ser is also selected for Romania's national team, the Oaks, making his international debut during Week 1 of 2020 Rugby Europe Championship against the Lelos on 1 February 2020.
+Ser was selected for Romania's national team, the Oaks, making his international debut during Week 1 of 2020 Rugby Europe Championship against the Lelos on 1 February 2020.